Southampton-RSG-Training/dirac-code-scaling/_episodes/00-introduction-to-job-scheduling.md

 > Use `ls` to find and `cat` to read the file.
 {: .callout}

-## So what about other job states?

 ## Customising a Job

-In the job we just ran we didn't specify any detailed requirements, such as the number of cpu cores we need, amount of memory, or number of nodes to use.
+In the job we just ran we didn't specify any detailed requirements for what our job will need.
 In a real-world scenario, that's probably not what we want.
 Chances are, we will need more cores, more memory, more time, among other special considerations.